tannazma/prework/README.md

      errorMessage.innerHTML = ""
         }
 ```

 ## Sixth Challenge

-The 6th challenge was complecated to me, cause I needed to use another `addEventListener` when user `input` sth:
+The sixth challenge proved to be complex for me, as it required another `addEventListener` when the user enters an input:

 ```js
 const inputFields = document.querySelectorAll("input");